GaryThisSide1/Exploratory-Data-Analysis-Bounty/README.md

 In general, a high in-degree centrality or pagerank compared to out-degree centrality and the number of out-degree can indicate a suspicious pattern in the data, which is likely to be a sybil attack.

-i hope this was helpful :)
+There are so many analysis that can be done on this resultant data set this was just an example. i hope this was helpful :)